postmanlabs/labs-docs/v6/postman/sending_api_requests/requests.md

 ### Method

-Use the control dropdown to change the request method is straightforward.
+Use the control dropdown to change the request method.
 The request body editor area changes depending on whether the method can have a body attached to it.

 [![url methods](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/WS-method-menu.png)](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/WS-method-menu.png)